prakhar901/RAG-Model-Development/README.md

 2. Run the Django development server:

 python manage.py runserver
-This will start the Django backend server, which will serve the REST API at http://127.0.0.1:8000/.
+This will start the Django backend server, which will serve the REST API

 3. Run React Frontend:
 Open a new terminal or command prompt window.